arnabganguly/llap-hdinsight/HiveLLAP.md

 Create database restaurants;
 ```

-2. Use the below Hive statement to create the Hive Table.
+2. Use the below Hive statement to create the Hive table and then load data into the hive table.

 ```
-CREATE TABLE IF NOT EXISTS restaurant.zomato14(
+CREATE TABLE IF NOT EXISTS restaurant.zomato(

 `restaurant id` int,